Ellie Cole OAM Book as a speaker/entertainer for your next event

 Topics for Ellie Cole OAM

 Throughout Ellie’s career as a Paralympic athlete, she has seen first-hand how genuine acceptance and encouragement of diversity and inclusion practices can be a serious game changer.
 Not only does diversity provide society and individuals with an empowering competitive advantage, but it also brings together people from different backgrounds to excel in creativity, problem solving and innovation.
-Here Ellie shares her tips and experiences in building brilliantly diverse teams and communities and the enormous benefit we can all enjoy from it. - Accessible communities and environments
+Here Ellie shares her tips and experiences in building brilliantly diverse teams and communities and the enormous benefit we can all enjoy from it. - Accessible communities & environments

 The tourism industry contributes 10.8 billion dollars to our Australian Visitor Economy, which is greater than the Chinese tourism industry.
 With an estimated 20% of Australian adults having a disability and an ageing population, the disability sector is set to grow.
 So, how we can change our world to accommodate people living with an impairment?
 Through the process of universal design our world can be accessed, understood and used by all people regardless of their age, size, ability or disability.
 An inclusive world is not waiting for a special occasion to address issues in our environment, but by doing the best we can to address issues in our communities so they are able to be enjoyed by all. - Master of ceremonies and event hosting